To make an enquiry please contact us at email@example.com

 Yes, but all students are expected to have studied some Mathematics.

-International Education Services, commonly known as IES, is the company that delivers The Foundation Year.
+International Education Services, commonly known as IES, is the company that delivers IES Foundation Year.

 It has a long-term exclusive contract to deliver a foundation program to prepare students for entry into undergraduate programs at The University of Queensland.

 You can learn more about the fees structure by viewing the Fees section under the Program Information area on this website.

 Although there are no formal arrangements with other Universities, our students have been readily accepted into other Australian Universities without problems.